 Reduce abandonment (emails / retargeting / special offers)

 Not every site visitor is going to convert on the first click or visit.
-This is reality that we have to face.
+This is the reality that we have to face.

 The question though is how many of those will convert in the future if they are reminded and keep returning to your site to look a few times before buying.
-“The rule of seven” tell us that on average a person needs to see an ad or a message seven times before they buy.
+“The rule of seven” tells us that on average a person needs to see an ad or a message seven times before they buy.

-If this is the case, you need to be everywhere your potential customers are in order to remind them that you exist and they thought they needed you at one point.
+If this is the case, you need to be everywhere your potential customers are in order to remind them that you exist and that they thought they needed you at one point.